 If you try these gems, let us know!
 Leave a comment or take a picture and tag it #minimalistbaker on Instagram!
 We’d love to see.
 Cheers!

-- 2 Tbsp olive, canola or melted coconut oil
+- 2 Tbsp olive, avocado, or melted coconut oil

 - 1/2 tsp sea salt